-Both laws are designed to keep medical treatment decisions free from the influence of potential monetary gain.
+Both the Anti-Kickback Statute and the Stark Law are designed to keep medical treatment decisions free from the influence of potential monetary gain.
 Kickbacks and other unlawful financial arrangements give providers reasons to send patients for services they might not actually need.
 They can lead to:

 While both laws cover unlawful financial arrangements, there are important distinctions between them.

-The Anti-Kickback Statute covers a broader range of activity than the Stark Law, and extends to all medical providers in a position to arrange or recommend medical services.
+The Anti-Kickback Statute, 42 U.S.C. § 1320a-7b(b), covers a broader range of activity than the Stark Law, and extends to all medical providers in a position to arrange or recommend medical services.
 “Referrals” under the Anti-Kickback Statute include “any item or service for which payment may be made in whole or in part under a Federal health care program.”

-The Stark Law, unlike the Anti-Kickback Statute, however, the Stark Law flatly prohibits a broad range of financial relationships, and does not require proof of an intent to induce referrals.
+The Stark Law, unlike the Anti-Kickback Statute, flatly prohibits a broad range of financial relationships, and does not require proof of an intent to induce referrals.
 Determining whether a particular financial relationship runs afoul of the Stark Law, however, can be more technically complicated.